department-for-transport-public/D-TRO/README.md

 - Validation rules
 - Example JSON D-TRO files

-Updated Interface Control Documents (ICDs) for Publishers and Consumers (specifying the API interface for data extraction, supply and publication) were updated on 10 October 2024.
+Updated Interface Control Documents (ICDs) for Publishers and Consumers (specifying the API interface for data extraction, supply and publication) were updated on 10 October 2024 and are applicable to v3.2.4.

 See Issue #1 for more details: